 RHU provides a supportive environment that encourages and enables students to actively participate in extracurricular activities.
-The Student Affairs Office works closely with student clubs, societies and councils to enrich students' life outside the classroom.
-By organizing a wide spectrum of athletic, cultural, social, artistic and theatrical activities and events that are physically, psychologically and socially constructive, students are able to advance a cause and practice a hobby they are passionate about.
-In doing so, students have the opportunity to connect with like-minded peers, build friendships and develop leadership skills.
+The Student Affairs Office works closely with student clubs, societies, and councils to enrich students' life outside the classroom.
+By organizing a wide spectrum of athletic, cultural, social, artistic, and theatrical activities and events that are physically, psychologically, and socially constructive, students can advance a cause and practice a hobby they are passionate about.
+In doing so, students can connect with like-minded peers, build friendships, and develop leadership skills.